bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

   ones.
 A proper fix would be to simply use `#!/bin/bash`, but sadly this is not always an exercised practice.

-- Software may have requirements about what program has a given PID.
+- Software may have requirements about which program has a given PID.
 This is particularly common with init-related commands which may have requirements about what is providing PID 1.
 For example, a sysv `reboot` command will not work on a system where PID 1 is provided by systemd.